AndrasKovacs/smalltt/README.md

 the get go.
 It's an open research problem how to get rid of naive substitution there).

+### Strict vs lazy evaluation

+In dependently typed elaboration, at least some laziness is essential, because some parts of the program may need to be evaluated, but we don't know anything about *which parts*, until we actually do the elaboration.

+At the same time, laziness has significant overhead, so we should limit it to the necessary amount.

+Smalltt has the following approach:
+- Top-level and local definitions are lazy.
+- We instantiate Pi types during elaboration with lazy values.
+- Applications headed by top-level variables are lazy.
+- Any other function application is call-by-value during evaluation.

+The reasoning is the following.
+First, it does not make sense to have strict evaluation during infer/check, because that would cause the *entire* program to be evaluated during elaboration.
+Hence the laziness of definitions and Pi instantiation.

+On the other hand, evaluation is really only forced by conversion checking.
+The bulk of the program is never forced by conversion checking, so we might as well make evaluation a bit stricter when it is actually forced, to make it faster.

+However, glued evaluation mandates that top-level spines are lazily evaluated.
+So we keep that lazy, and otherwise have call-by-value function applications.

+This seems to work well in practice.
+While there are some cases where it does superfluous work, in realistic code we still get plenty of laziness through let-definitions and top-level variables.

 ### Contextual metavariables

 Smalltt uses **contextual metavariables**.
 This means that every metavariable